Agera-CatenaX/EclipseDataSpaceConnector/METRICS.md

 ![App Insights metric](.attachments/app_insights.png)

+The test script sends a little under one request per second to one of two Consumer Connector instances.
+Each request results in three save operations on the Consumer side, and three on the Provider side.
+This results in a little under 360 operations per minute.
+Note the bin granularity is indicated on the top right (here *"Automatic - 1 minute"*).

 Having an absolute count of operations as a metric is rarely useful, as the representation is a function of both the rapidity with which the counter is incremented and the longevity of the service.
 Additionally, the counter drops back to zero on a service restart.

-Most metric libraries like [Micrometer](https://micrometer.io/docs/concepts#rate-aggregation) perform a rate aggregation automatically before publishing to App Insights.
-A similar behaviour should be implemented in a JMX based solution.
+The App Insights agent configures the  [Micrometer](https://micrometer.io/docs/concepts#rate-aggregation) metrics library to perform a rate aggregation automatically before publishing metrics.
+A similar behaviour should be implemented in a JMX-based solution.

 #### Prometheus

 Go to [http://localhost:9090](http://localhost:9090) and browse metrics.

-Example: [query number of save operations per second as measured over the last minute](http://localhost:9090/graph?g0.expr=rate(org_eclipse_dataspaceconnector_EDCStatus_NegotiationsSaved%5B1m%5D)&g0.tab=0&g0.stacked=0&g0.show_exemplars=0&g0.range_input=5m).
+Example: [query number of save operations per second as measured over the last minute](http://localhost:9090/graph?g0.expr=rate(org_eclipse_dataspaceconnector_EDCStatus_NegotiationsSaved%5B1m%5D)&g0.tab=0&g0.stacked=0&g0.show_exemplars=0&g0.range_input=10m).

 ![Prometheus metric](.attachments/prometheus.png)

 Similar query, [aggregating by service](http://localhost:9090/graph?g0.expr=sum%20by%28service%29%20%28rate%28org_eclipse_dataspaceconnector_EDCStatus_NegotiationsSaved%5B5m%5D%29%29&g0.tab=0&g0.stacked=0&g0.show_exemplars=0&g0.range_input=5m).

 ![Prometheus metric](.attachments/prometheus-sum.png)

+We expect a little under 3 operations per second for each service.
+Note the bin granularity of the Prometheus [`rate` operator](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) is always 1 second.

 ### About the code